abdolence/slack-morphism/site/docs/docs/index.md

 Scala is a static-typed language, and Slack Morphism provides quite a lot of definitions of most of the available methods and structures of Slack Web/Events API, just to help you find errors at compile time.
-There is a [well-typed DSL](blocks-templating.md) for it to build your messages and views with Slack blocks safely.
+There is a [well-typed DSL](templating) to build your messages and views with Slack blocks safely.

 ### Easy to use
 While Slack Morphism uses some of FP paradigms and avoids imperative style and mutable states internally,